 Iran Says It Seized A British Oil Tanker In Strait Of Hormuz

-Iran says its military seized a U.K.-flagged tanker that was passing through the Strait of Hormuz Friday afternoon.
+Iran says its military seized a U.K.-flagged tanker that was passing through the Strait of Hormuz on Friday afternoon.
 Ship-tracking data show the Stena Impero was traveling from the United Arab Emirates to a port in Saudi Arabia when it suddenly veered toward Iran's coast.

-The ship's owners, Stena Bulk and its subsidiary Northern Marine Management, confirmed the seizure, issuing a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."
+The ship's owners, Sweden's Stena Bulk and its U.K.-based subsidiary Northern Marine Management, confirmed the seizure, issuing a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."

-In a statement, the owners added, "We are presently unable to contact the vessel which is now heading north towards Iran."
+The owners added, "We are presently unable to contact the vessel which is now heading north towards Iran."

-The tanker has a crew of 23 sailors — and there have been no reports of any injuries, the company said.
-They added, "We are in close contact with U.K. government authorities."
+The tanker has a crew of 23 sailors — and there have been no reports of any injuries, the owners said, adding, "We are in close contact with U.K. government authorities."

 When reached for comment, a U.K. government spokesperson said, "We are urgently seeking further information and assessing the situation following reports of an incident in the Gulf."

-The Islamic Revolution Guards Corps Navy issued a statement published by the semi-official Fars news agency, saying that the Stena Impero was detained for "disregarding international maritime rules and regulations as it was passing through the Strait of Hormuz."
+The Islamic Revolutionary Guard Corps Navy issued a statement published by the semiofficial Fars news agency saying that the Stena Impero was detained for "disregarding international maritime rules and regulations as it was passing through the Strait of Hormuz."

 The Iranian military added that the ship was escorted to Iran's coastal waters.